Business Technical Assistance and Financing Plan

 • Kootenay Savings Credit Union

-• Community Futures Greater Trail
+• Community Futures South Kootenay

 Additional organizations who may be able to provide guidance, case management and support